Updated: Aug 20, 2020

 Most importantly, the program is designed to fit the needs of the customer.
 “Whatever the customer wants us to do, we’ll do,” says Laurie.
 “There’s no hidden costs or penalties or anything.
 We don’t charge people to reamortize the loan.
 If someone chooses to pay off early, that’s fine.
 I think that flexibility is really key for our partnership with Green Mountain Solar.”

 Is there a Minimum Credit Score?

-With VSECU, while there is no minimum credit score in general, know that in order to receive the Green Mountain Solar partnership pricing, customers need a credit score of at least 680.
+With VSECU, a division of New England Federal Credit Union, while there is no minimum credit score in general, know that in order to receive the Green Mountain Solar partnership pricing, customers need a credit score of at least 680.
 “Sometimes we have folks that don’t meet that threshold, and they’re still approvable, they would just receive a higher interest rate.”

 What Is a Credit Union?
 How Is a Credit Union Different from a Bank?

 “The number one question I hear all the time is that people don’t know what a credit union is,” says Laurie.
 “They think it’s a bank, and a bank is definitely a different structure than a credit union.”
 One of the main differences is how the bank uses the money that its clients deposit into its accounts.
 Unlike with a bank, members are owners of the institution, so they have a say in where this money gets used.